taboca/telasocial-labs/pages/nodejs-external-process-screenshot/content.md

 ## Running the application

 You should now be able to run the application from any directory.
-Assuming you've place things in /home/you/screenshot, run from anywhere:
+Assuming you've placed things in /home/you/screenshot, run from anywhere:

 ``` bash
   $ node /full/path/to/screenshot-n.js